bcli4d/readthedocs/docs/source/sections/webapp/OHIFViewer.rst

 Viewport Metadata
 _________________
 A viewport displays metadata and display data for the series currently displayed.
-In the upper left are the following DICOM values:
+These DICOM values are displayed in the upper left corner:

 * PatientName

-* PatientID.
+* PatientID

 Note that the PatientName and PatientID are always the same in TCGA DICOM files.

-In the lower left are the DICOM:
+These DICOM values are displayed in the lower left corner:

 * SeriesNumber